 Charles Oropallo in High School

 Charles Oropallo attended Bishop Gibbons High School in Schenectady, New York.
-He was living with his grandparents in Loudonville, New York at that time .
+Charles was living with his grandparents in Loudonville, New York at that time.

-Charles was fascinated by electricity and electronics from a very young age.
+Charles Oropallo was always extremely fascinated by electricity and electronics from a very young age.
 Charles remembers his grandparents letting him play with batteries and wires and light bulbs as early as five years old when he visited them.
 Charles Oropallo was one to scour the surrounding neighborhoods on trash day for discarded electronic items.
-Charles did this through his teenage years.
+Charles Oropallo did this through his teenage years.
 Charles would disassemble them for any salvageable parts to build various electronic devices.
 There were many electronic items using vacuum tube technology at that time.
 However, transistors were the incoming rage and Charles got right into that “new” technology as a teenager who loved electronics.

 Another serious interest of Charles Oropallo’s was astronomy.
 Charles had various telescopes throughout his teen years and through his high school years.
 It made perfect sense that Charles would turn into a “Trekkie” once the original Star Trek started its debut.
 The original Star Trek series debuted in the United States on NBC.
 Star Trek told the tale of the crew of the starship Enterprise.
 Its five-year mission was “to boldly go where no man has gone before.”
 Charles watched the very showing of that on that infamous Thursday evening on September 8, 1966.